The Innovation Fund is one of the world’s largest funding programmes for demonstration of innovative low-carbon technologies.

-The first call for large-scale projects is open until 29 October 2020.
+The first call for large-scale projects closed 29 October 2020.
 More calls will take place at a later stage in time.

-You will find all information and documentation needed at the Funding and Tenders Portal, including the call text, application forms and Frequently Asked Questions and the helpdesk for additional questions.
+You will find all information and documentation needed at the Funding and Tenders Portal, including the call text, application forms, Frequently Asked Questions and the helpdesk for additional questions.

 More information is also available on INEA website.